Unicorn-TAF/docs/_docs/ui/ui-web.md

 ## PageObject

 Page object supports inheritance, so all derived classes initialize controls described in base class also.
 Any page should be derived from `WebPage`.
-Page properties like relative url and title could be specified using `[PageInfo]` attribute.
-Url property is implicitly used to navigate to the page from `WebSite` instance.
+Page properties like relative URL and title could be specified using `[PageInfo]` attribute.
+URL property is implicitly used to navigate to the page from `WebSite` instance.
 Title property is implicitly used in page `Opened` property indicating that page is opened successfully.

 ```csharp
 [PageInfo("test-ui-apps.html", "Test UI apps | Unicorn.TAF")]